-The EAGLE‑Net network is owned by EAGLE‑Net Alliance, a Colorado intergovernmental entity, and managed by Affiniti as of October, 2013.
+The EAGLE‑Net network is owned by EAGLE‑Net Alliance, a Colorado intergovernmental entity, and operated by Affiniti as of October, 2013.

 As our society requires more time online for daily job and educational functions, a reliable high-speed broadband connection that supports Colorado government and educational entities is critical.
 EAGLE‑Net will provide a backbone, middle mile infrastructure component as part of the solution to Colorado’s growing need for Internet service.